 - 2015 Season – Alabama Crimson Tide (College Football Playoff semifinal game)

 - 2018 Season – Clemson Tigers (College Football Playoff semifinal game)

 - 2019 Season – Penn State Nittany Lions

 The 2019 Cotton Bowl Classic was a high scoring affair between the 13th ranked Penn State Nittany Lions and the 15th ranked Memphis Tigers.
 The stadium was electric as these teams put on a show, ultimately finishing with a score of 53-13 in favor of Penn State.

 Who will take home the Cotton Bowl trophy in 2020?
 As college teams gear up another season of football, this great game is getting ready to add another memorable chapter.
 For more information about the history of this storied college football bowl game, click here.

-If you own a Cotton Bowl Cowboys suite, we can market your luxury suite for the dates you choose not to use or are unable to attend.
+If you own a Cotton Bowl Classic suite, we can market your luxury suite for the dates you choose not to use or are unable to attend.